holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Add more comprehensive tests for all OpenSCAD constructs

 ### Recently Completed
+- Implemented real parsing for sphere primitives:
+  - Created sphere-extractor.ts to extract sphere parameters from CST nodes
+  - Updated createSphereNode method in PrimitiveVisitor to use proper parameter extraction
+  - Handled radius (r), diameter (d), and resolution parameters ($fn, $fa, $fs)
+  - Created sphere-extractor.test.ts to test the extractor directly
+  - Updated sphere.test.ts to use proper testing approach
+  - Ensured all sphere-related tests pass with the real implementation

 - Implemented proper testing for cube primitive parsing:
   - Created cube-extractor.test.ts to test the cube extractor directly
   - Created primitive-visitor.test.ts to test the createCubeNode method